msalmonse/csv2/json.md

 <a id="fn5">5</a>: A bit vector is an integer where each bit represents a plot
 e.g. _25 == 2<sup>4</sup> + 2<sup>3</sup> + 2<sup>0</sup>_ which would mean that the
-fifth, fourth and first row or column would be plotted as scatter plots.
+fifth, fourth and first row or column would be enabled.
 A value of -1 means all plots.